All Episodes

 And this is how this playbook works.

-We see with gas stoves, we said furnaces and pizza ovens, but you've got a handful of what I call the unelected man-bun bureaucrats, and they work with their activists, and they know it's good for us, and so the activists get the man buns to write some rule where they try to slip by everybody at a boring Tuesday night city council, and somebody like Scott catches on and stands up and calls him on their BS and they're shocked, shocked that he could be spreading so much inform misinformation.
+We see it with gas stoves, we say furnaces, and pizza ovens, but you've got a handful of what I call the unelected man-bun bureaucrats, and they work with their activists, and they know it's good for us.

-You know, and I can tell you honestly, Sean, when CNN says don't worry, they're not coming for your pizza pies.
+And I can tell you honestly, Sean, when CNN says, don't worry, they're not coming for your pizza pies.

-When they say they're not gonna do something, you better bet they are.
+When they say they're not going to do something, you better bet they are.

 They say it's common sense, you bet it's not.